siorpaes/iCE40prog/README.md

 Leave J1 unpopulated.

-Prerequisites: ibftdi.
-Install with apt-get install libftdi-dev
+Prerequisites: ibftdi1.
+Install with apt-get install libftdi1-dev

 libmpsse essential sources are embedded in the project for convenience as there's no Debian package for it yet.